afiskon/pgscripts/README.md

 # pgscripts

 A few scripts related to PostgreSQL development.
-Originally based on @kelvich's code.
+Originally based on [Stas Kelvich's][stas] code.

 * quick-build.sh - runs `configure` with some common flags, then runs `make` and `make check`.
 Code is compiled with -O0. $PGINSTALL is used as a --prefix.